Nobody ever says, “I want to be a pool guy when I grow up.”

 And within 6 months, impressed with his zeal for the industry, Jim and Jason asked Marcus to become a third partner in the business.

-They were now three owners with three unique personalities and strengths.
+They were now three owners with unique personalities and strengths.
 But by filling each other’s weakness, the team would eventually have a profound impact on the swimming pool industry.

 Growth and Identity (2002-2007)